brwnj/cu_projects/README.md

 Walter
 ==============================================================================

-* test across the time series
-    * pull out significant
-    * intersect with mirbase19
-    * compare lists

-* peaks on tuberculosis
+* annotate to genbank annotation file
-    * consensus, counts, deseq
+* sequences appended to deseq results
-    * tests across time series
+* append each basemean for each time series
-    * send list of anything significant
+* split peaks then form consensus
+* maybe re-run on human